MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/cost-allocation-tags.md

         - Defined by the user
         - They start with the prefix `user`
 - Cost allocation tags appear only in the Billing Console
-- It can take 24 hours to show up in the billing reports
+- Can take upto 24 hours to show up in billing reports